bulk-reviewer/bulk-reviewer/README.md

 2. Download the Bulk Reviewer [AppImage](https://appimage.org/) `BulkReviewer-x.x.x-x86_64.AppImage` from the [latest Bulk Reviewer release](https://github.com/bulk-reviewer/bulk-reviewer/releases).

-3. Move the AppImage to your home directory or desktop and make the file executable.
+3. Save the AppImage to location of your choice (e.g. your home folder or desktop).

+4. Make the Bulk Reviewer AppImage executable (with `chmod +x FILE` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab).

-4. Double-click the AppImage.
+5. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.

 From this point forward, Bulk Reviewer can be launched by selecting it from the Applications menu or double-clicking on the AppImage file.